 We take on this responsibility.
 This is true for products that contain nanomaterials, just as it is for all other BASF products.
 That is why we have already been conducting extensive safety research on nanotechnology for many years and we are participating in external studies, as well.
 One such example is a project in which Germany’s Federal Environment Ministry, the Federal Institute for Occupational Safety and Health and BASF are jointly researching the long-term effects of nanoparticles.
 Thanks to this safety research, we are able to recognize potential risks and develop safe products and applications, thus preventing risks from turning into hazards.

 As a large industrial company, we have considerable responsibilities: for the safety of our products, to our employees and to society.
 I also see it as our responsibility to take advantage of the opportunities that arise for society from new technologies.
 Only if this is possible will we be able to maintain our future success.

-Dr. Harald Schwager has been a Member of the Board of Executive Directors of BASF SE since 2008.
-He is responsible for Oil & Gas, Construction Chemicals, the Region Europe and Procurement.
-He holds a doctorate in chemistry and has been working at BASF since 1988.
-Prior to joining the Board of Executive Directors, he held several positions such as President of the Inorganics division and the Ludwigshafen Verbund Site Management.
-From 1998 to 2003, he worked for BASF in Brussels.
+Dr. Andreas Kreimeyer has been a member of the Board of Executive Directors of BASF SE since 2003.
+He has been Research Executive Director and responsible for the divisions Crop Protection and Coatings, the region South America, Biological and Effect Systems Research, BASF Plant Science and BASF New Business.
+Kreimeyer holds a doctorate in biology and began working at BASF in 1986.
+Prior to joining the Board of Executive Directors, his positions at the company included heading up the fertilizer, dispersions and functional polymers divisions.
+From 1995 until 1998, he worked for BASF in Singapore.